skatejs/skatejs/README.md

       // retrieved.
 If you don't specify a getter, the value that it was set as
       // is returned regardless of if you've specified a setter.
       //
-      // To make a property "readyonly", specify a getter without a setter. get () {},
+      // To make a property "readonly", specify a getter without a setter. get () {},

       // Whether or not to trigger events when the property changes.
 Defaults to